Skip to main content

 The following quantitative limits constitute causes for exclusion from the objective estimation method:

-A. Having achieved in the previous year (2020) a volume of income greater than 250,000 euros annually , for all of its agricultural, livestock and forestry activities carried out by the taxpayer
+A. Having reached in the previous year (2020) a volume of income greater than 250,000 euros per year , for all of its agricultural, livestock and forestry activities carried out by the taxpayer

 Regulations: Art.
 32.2 a) Regulation Personal Income Tax .
 See also article 3.1 b) of Order HAC / 1155/2020, of November 25 (BOE of December 4)

-When the activity had started in the immediately preceding year, the volume of income will increase per year.
+When the activity had been started in the immediately preceding year, the volume of income will increase to the year.

 To determine these limits, the following operations will be computed: